opensrp/opensrp-web/packages/opensrp-server-service/README.md

 This is thrown when the statusCode is not within the allowed success range for any respective operation.

-The response from the api is attached to the error as the value of `description`.
+The fetch.response.text() value from the api is attached to the error as the value of `description`.

 Also attaches the following fields from the response to the thrown error object: - statusCode - statusText - url